Phoenice: The Site

 In the mid-3rd century BC among the public buildings a temple was built, called the thesauròs by Luigi M. Ugolini.

 The large theatre had a scenae frons 30m wide.
 It was built in the 3rd c.
 BC and renovated in the 2nd.
 It was rebuilt in the 2nd c.
 AD under the Romans.

 Excavations

 Formal excavations in the area started in 1924 by an Italian Archaeological Mission as a political tool for Mussolini's nationalistic ambitions to the east of the Adriatic.
 During 1924–1928, French and Italian archaeologists found a few artifacts in Phoenice.
-In fact, the Italian mission headed by the fascist prehistorian, Luigi Ugolini, hoped that the prehistoric graves that would be discovered could be attributed to the Illyrians in order exploit Albanian nationalist sentiment, but the finds themselves were hardly stunning.
+In fact, the Italian mission headed by the fascist prehistorian, Luigi Ugolini, hoped that the prehistoric graves that would be discovered could be attributed to the Illyrians in order to exploit Albanian nationalist sentiment, but the finds themselves were hardly stunning.
 Ugolini also stated that materials found there were related to the Iron Age culture of southern Italy.
 Ugolini's thesis was later politically exploited by the totalitarian regime of Fascist Italy.